-GET SPECIES SMART: Respect for those around us starts with greater understanding of their habits and needs.
+Get species smart: Respect for those around us starts with greater understanding of their habits and needs.
 One of the most maligned backyard species-the opossum-is also the most benign.
 Beneficial to gardeners because of an appetite for insects and rodents often considered pests, they're also wanderers who typically den in other animals' burrows for short periods before moving on.
-"To do anything to a possum is just the silliest thing in the world," says John Griffin of Humane Wildlife Services.
+"To do anything to a possum is just the silliest thing in the world," says John Griffin of Humane World for Animals.
 With a little perspective, we may realize we don't really have a problem at all.

-HUMANELY EVICT: Waiting for nesting animals to leave on their own is preferable, but the next best strategy is to gently encourage them to move along to a new site.
-This is core to the philosophy of Humane Wildlife Services, which humanely excludes parents from re-entry into structures while helping ensure they can transport their young to alternate dens.
-For homeowners, gentle harassment techniques such as cider-vinegar-soaked rags, blaring radios and lights encourage unwanted house-guests to hit the road.
+Humanely evict: Waiting for nesting animals to leave on their own is preferable, but the next best strategy is to gently encourage them to move along to a new site.
+Try to humanely exclude parents from re-entry into structures while helping ensure they can transport their young to alternate dens.
+Gentle harassment techniques such as cider-vinegar-soaked rags, blaring radios and lights encourage unwanted house-guests to hit the road.

-RESHAPE THE ENVIRONMENT: Once animals have moved on and it's clear that no babies are left in a given space, animal-proofing the structure is key to preventing the entry of more furry guests.
-Griffin's team adds chimney caps, seals porches and sheds, and helps homeowners create other barriers to re-entry.
+Reshape the environment: Once animals have moved on and it's clear that no babies are left in a given space, animalproofing the structure is key to preventing the entry of more furry guests.
+Griffin suggests adding chimney caps, seal porches and sheds, and creating other barriers to re-entry.
 For gardeners, temporary or permanent fencing is the most effective deterrent.